aws-cloudformation/aws-guard-rules-registry/README.md

     └── terraform
     ```

-Many of the guard rules are supported by AWS and correspond or complement associated AWS Config Managed Rules.
-These rules can be identified by the all uppercase naming convention which is identical to the AWS Config Managed Rule identifier.
+Many of the Guard rules are supported by AWS and correspond or complement associated AWS Config Managed Rules.
+These rules can be identified by the all-uppercase naming convention which is identical to the AWS Config Managed Rule identifier.

 > **Note:** Guard rule names that are in all uppercase are intentionally set this way.
 The names reflects the AWS Config Managed rule identifier the guard rule is satisfying.